MostafaRamzySayedAhmed/CalculatorApp/README.md

 # Calculator
-It is a Simple Web App Providing the Four Basic Arithmatic Operations (Addition, Subtraction, Multiplication & Division) with Full Validation for All of the Input Fields Depending on Both Client Side & Server-Side Validations.
+It is a Simple Web App Providing the Four Basic Arithmetic Operations (Addition, Subtraction, Multiplication & Division) with Full Validation for All of the Input Fields Depending on Both Client Side & Server-Side Validations.

 # The Features
 * The Responsive, Simple & Classic Design